PeiranZ-coder/European-and-Double-Digital-Option-Pricing-using-Monte-Carlo-Simulation/README.md

-# European-and-Double-Digital-Option-Pricing-using-Monte-Carlo-Simulation
+# European and Double Digital Option Pricing using Monte Carlo Simulation

+## Overview

-Implements a flexible option pricing framework in C++ using object-oriented programming principles and Monte Carlo simulation techniques.
-The framework supports pricing of standard European options (Call and Put) as well as a Double Digital Option under the Black-Scholes model.
+This project implements a flexible option pricing framework in C++ using object-oriented programming principles and Monte Carlo simulation techniques.
+The framework supports pricing of standard European options (Call and Put) as well as a Double Digital Option under the Black-Scholes framework.

-The primary objective is to demonstrate the use of inheritance, polymorphism, abstract classes, and payoff abstraction while building a reusable Monte Carlo pricing engine.
+The primary objective is to demonstrate inheritance, polymorphism, abstract classes, and payoff abstraction while building a reusable Monte Carlo pricing engine for derivative pricing.

 ---